department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 ### Am I eligible for VA disability benefits?

-You may be able to get disability benefits for individual unemployability if you meet both of the requirements listed below.
+You may be able to get VA disability benefits for individual unemployability if you meet both of the requirements listed below.

 **Both of these must be true:**
   - You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—**and**